 - Global distribution of revenue loss from corporate tax avoidance: Re-estimation and country results, Cobham, A. and Janský, P. 2018.
 Revenues losses estimated at $500 billion annually, and a range of country estimates are provided also.

 - Base erosion, profit shifting and developing countries, Crivelli, De Mooij, Keen, 2016, estimating global tax revenue losses at $650 billion annually.

 - Big and ‘unprofitable’: How 10 per cent of multinational firms do 98 per cent of profit shifting.
 Ludvig Wier, Hayley Reynolds, UNU-WIDER Working paper, 2018.

 - The effect of profit shifting on the corporate tax base in the United States and beyond, Kimberly A. Clausing, National Tax Journal, 2016.
 She found profit shifting costing the U.S. government $77 – $111 billion in corporate tax revenue by 2012, and these losses have risen substantially over time.
 Foreign affiliates of U.S. multinational firms booked $800 billion of income, or 75 percent of total foreign income, in low tax countries.
 The paper also looks at a number of other countries, with 25 mostly high-income countries losing some $280 billion a year to profit-shifting.

-One main output of the scale of tax injustice programme will be a series of openly published papers, critically analysing the current state of knowledge in respect of the leading global and national-level estimates of scale and tax losses due to illicit financial flows.
+Looking forward, we will continue to track the scale of tax injustice, with a series of openly published papers, starting in 2020, critically analysing the current state of knowledge of the leading global and national-level estimates of scale and tax losses due to tax havens, corporate and individual tax avoidance and evasion, and illicit financial flows.

 Alex Cobham is our director leading the scale of injustice programe.